evmos/evmos/docs/developers/json-rpc/server.md

 - [EthWiki JSON-RPC API](https://eth.wiki/json-rpc/API) {prereq}
 - [Geth JSON-RPC Server](https://geth.ethereum.org/docs/rpc/server) {prereq}

-## JSON-RPC API

-[JSON](https://json.org/) is a lightweight data-interchange format.
-It can represent numbers, strings, ordered sequences of values, and collections of name/value pairs.
+The JSON-PRC Server provides an API that allows you to connect to the Evmos blockchain and interact with the EVM.
+This gives you direct access to reading Ethereum-formatted transactions or sending them to the network which otherwise wouldn't be possible on a Cosmos chain, such as Evmos.

 [JSON-RPC](http://www.jsonrpc.org/specification) is a stateless, light-weight remote procedure call (RPC) protocol.
-Primarily this specification defines several data structures and the rules around their processing.
+It defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over HTTP, or in many various message passing environments.
 It uses JSON ([RFC 4627](https://www.ietf.org/rfc/rfc4627.txt)) as data format.

-## JSON-RPC Support

-Evmos supports all standard web3 JSON-RPC APIs.
-You can find documentation for these APIs on the [`JSON-RPC Methods`](./endpoints.md) page.

 JSON-RPC is provided on multiple transports.
 Evmos supports JSON-RPC over HTTP and WebSocket.
 Transports must be enabled through command-line flags or through the `app.toml` configuration file.

-For more details see the []
+## Web3 Support

+Evmos supports all standard web3 JSON-RPC APIs.
+You can find documentation for these APIs on the [`JSON-RPC Methods`](./endpoints.md) page.

 Ethereum JSON-RPC APIs use a name-space system.
 RPC methods are grouped into several categories depending on their purpose.
 All method names are composed of the namespace, an underscore, and the actual method name within the namespace.
 For example, the eth_call method resides in the eth namespace.